 Never be left without power — because you never know when you might need it.

 The Goal Zero Venture 35 was made for life in the backcountry.
 The product includes two USB ports for charging up to two devices simultaneously including phones, video recording devices, tablets, and headlamps — and charges them at the same rate as a wall charger.

-The product features 7800mAh battery capacity and can charge your headlamp 5-10 times or your smartphone 2-2.5 times in a single cycle.
+The Goal Zero Venture 35 features a 9600mAh battery capacity and can charge your headlamp 7 times or your smartphone 3 times in a single cycle.
 It weighs just 10 ounces — light enough to take on any expedition.

 Bringing along your own water filtration system has huge advantages.